 The High Cost and Uncertain ROI

 The upfront investment required for a full-scale smart manufacturing transformation can be substantial.
 For small and medium-sized enterprises (SMEs), in particular, the cost can be prohibitive.
 Building a clear business case and demonstrating a positive return on investment (ROI) can be challenging, especially in the early stages.
-This is why many companies start with smaller, pilot projects that are focused on solving a specific, high-value problem (like predictive maintenance for a critical piece of machinery) to prove the value before scaling up.
+This is why many companies start with smaller pilot projects focused on solving a specific, high-value problem (such as predictive maintenance for a critical piece of machinery) to prove the value before scaling up.

 Conclusion